codefresh-io/docs.codefresh.io/_docs/promotions/configuration/promotion-flow.md

 1. If you get an error that the component is not defined for the Policy, click the corresponding icon and assign a Workflow or an Action.

-### Step 9: Save changes and commit flow
-As the final action in creating a Promotion Flow, save the settings and commit the changes.
-TBD where are teh changes saved?

-1. Click **Save Promotion Flow** to commit changes.